seamusrobertmurphy/ART-TREES-Repository-Demo-2025/README.md

 #### Repository Principles

-These are the fundamental concepts that auditors use to evaluate your submission, which are embedded throughout this repository's structure.
+These are the fundamental concepts that auditors use to evaluate your submission, which are embedded throughout this repository’s structure.

 -   Data Traceability: We demonstrate this through clear file naming conventions, a folder for QA/QC procedures, and a structure that links